- Learn how to get the very best results from your tyre dressings.

 Clean the wheels following your usual method.
 We'd recommend a combination of Imperial Wheel Cleaner and Revolution Wheel Soap for the most common painted or powdercoated wheels, along with Iron Out Contaminant Remover where periodic, heavy-hitting decontamination is needed.

-For more information on cleaning all types of wheels, from powdercoat to specialist finishes, check out our definitive guide HERE.
+For more information on cleaning all types of wheels, from powdercoat to specialist finishes, check out our definitive guide to cleaning alloy wheels.

 To break down the harshest grime and the reminisce of old dressings ingrained in your tyres use Tread Tyre Cleaner, this powerful cleaning agent will sanitise deep down, getting the job done fast.
 First liberally spray Tread over the sidewalls.